 However a 2014 study of LGBT strengths suggested that through adversity and life experience, members of the rainbow community tend to develop stronger skills in the areas of social and emotional intelligence, and another study cited resilience as being a strength - skills generally considered valuable in any working environment.

 This professional campaign titled 'Spark Pride' was published in New Zealand in February, 2020.
 It was created for the brands: OUTLine and Spark, by ad agency: BBDO.
-This Film medium campaign is related to the Electronics, Technology and Public Interest, NGO industries and contains 1 media asset.
-It was submitted over 2 years ago.
+This Film medium campaign is related to the Electronics, Technology and Public Interest industries and contains 1 media asset.
+It was submitted about 4 years ago.

 Advertising Agency: Colenso BBDO, New Zealand